 Last but not least, you can stop by the Visitor Center for a free visitor guide, free wi-fi, and more information.
 Tell us YOUR favorite free things to do and we may feature them on the blog!

-Header Image courtesy of R. Kennedy for Visit Alexandria
+Header Image courtesy of Evan Michio for the City of Alexandria